abhranil-datascience/PrescriptionAdherenceUsecase/README.md

 ## Submission file format:
 You need to upload final results and code in a zip file.
+It should have:<br />
-It should have: a.)
-Result: In a csv file, adherence metric as yes or no for each patient with a probability score between 0 to 1.
+a.)
+Result: In a csv file, adherence metric as yes or no for each patient with a probability score between 0 to 1.<br />
-Sample output:
+Sample output:<br />
 patient_id, adherence, probability score
-1001, yes, 0.99
+1001, yes, 0.99<br />
 b.)
-Code in a file with appropriate file extension.
+Code in a file with appropriate file extension.<br />
 c) A word document describing your approach to solve the above problem.